The Yuman maintenance glossary

 Maintenance is the set of actions performed during the life cycle of an equipment in order to keep it in optimal working order.
 It is divided into 3 main categories: curative, preventive and predictive.
 The correct balance of these 3 approaches makes it possible to optimize the costs incurred in relation to the rate of proper operation.

 Curative maintenance also called corrective maintenance or reactive maintenance.
-Comes after the detection of a problem generally observed by a user or site manager: water leakage, heating failure, elevator failure, blocked automatic gate, electrical problem, etc., the list of problems is endless.
+Comes after the detection of a problem generally observed by a user or site manager: water leak, heating failure, elevator failure, blocked automatic gate, electrical issue, etc., the list of problems is endless.
 Curative maintenance consists of restoring the equipment to working order.
-The challenge is then to treat the emergency by assigning the repair to the person closest to the place of intervention and most likely to respond.
+The challenge is then to treat the emergency by assigning the repair to the technician closest to the place of intervention and most likely to respond.
 Yuman accelerates your curative maintenance interventions through planning, mapping, assets and mobility management for the technicians in the field.

 Preventive maintenance: it is the periodic and anticipated control and maintenance of equipment (e. g. weekly, every 6 months, every year, every 300 hours of use) in order to reduce the probability of failure or breakdown.
 Avoid operating interruptions or malfunctions that may cause discomfort or even danger to residents and users.
 In this area, it is essential to respect the frequency of the planned visits.
 But the large volume of interventions to be carried out, the territory to be covered, the size of the teams can quickly become a real brain twister.
 Yuman will handle this complexity for you by managing the equipment list, maintenance ranges, maintenance plans, skills, teams, load/capacity.
 Generating, planning and allocating interventions will become child's play.
 We will come back to the best practices of preventive maintenance in detail in a future article.